Santa Barbara Schools Get Solar-Battery Backup, Saving Money at the Same Time

 “It can certainly expand beyond the borders” of California, said Russell Schmit, Sage’s chief operating officer.
 He said it could work in Hawaii and parts of the Northeast that value resilience, like Long Island or coastal Maine.

-Courtney Jenkins, vice president of Engie's regulatory, organizations and mobility business, agreed that similar projects could fit well in Hawaii and the East Coast.
+Courtney Jenkins, vice president and head of Engie's public sector organization, agreed that similar projects could fit well in Hawaii and the East Coast.

 "They’re building this national model for how we look at microgrids as a form of proactive resilience," she said of the Santa Barbara schools.
 "I anticipate we’ll see more in this vein."